-Please note, this post is concerning use of a battery-operated portable oxygen concentrator.
+Please note, this is information concerning use of a battery-operated portable oxygen concentrator.
 While it is rare these days, some airlines do still offer the ability to use airline-supplied oxygen canisters on-board.
-We are not familiar with any of those guidelines or procedures, although the processes to contact the airlines we’ve described below may be applicable.
+We are not familiar with those guidelines or procedures, although the processes to contact the airlines we’ve described below may be applicable.

 These days, most airlines have information about flying with a medical device, including a portable oxygen concentrator, on their websites.
-Generally, for airlines we’ve flown with before or those that have a clear POC policy online, we aim to advise them (ideally by phone) that Sarah will be flying with a portable oxygen concentrator (and using it in-flight) within a day or two of booking a flight.
-For airlines we are uncertain about, we contact them in advance of booking.
-In the cases of internationally-based airlines, where it may be difficult to call, we’ve had success making contact by email.
+Generally, for airlines we’ve flown with before or those that have a clear portable oxygen concentrator policy online, we aim to advise them (ideally by phone) that Sarah will be flying with a portable oxygen concentrator (and using it in-flight) within a day or two of booking a flight.
+For airlines we’ve never flown or are uncertain about, we contact them in advance of booking.
+In the case of internationally-based airlines, where it may be difficult to call, we’ve had success making contact by email.

-Most airlines require that one travel with enough batteries so the POC can function for 150% of the listed flight time.
+Most airlines require that one travel with enough batteries so the portable oxygen concentrator can function for 150% of the listed flight time.
 No one at any airline has ever checked to ensure we have the proper number of batteries.
 But we always comply anyway since you never know when a flight will take a little longer than planned or a battery will malfunction.

 What airlines have checked is that the batteries are stored separately, not touching each other.
 This protects them against shorting and is good practice.

 Be organized when you’re flying with a medical device

 Make sure all your batteries are charged well enough in advance (it takes a while!).
 If you’re renting or borrowing a portable oxygen concentrator, test it as soon as possible after receipt.